Bivurnum/decomps-resources/wiki_sections/beginners_guide/EMULATORS.md

 ## Emulators
 *Contributors: Bivurnum and RavePossum*

 Emulators are programs that allow you to run games outside of their original hardware.
 We use emulators that simulate how the GameBoy Advance works, so we don't have to use a physical GBA in order to run our hacked ROMs.
 They come in handy for testing any changes we make to the decomp.
-There are a few to choose from, some better than others:
+Here is a short list of them:

 * [**mGBA**](https://mgba.io/): From what I hear, this is the emulator that most accurately simulates how the GBA works.
 It works on many different devices, including some video game consoles (like Wii and 3DS), making it highly accessible to players.
 Making sure your ROM hack works with mGBA is a good way to ensure that many people will have the ability to run it correctly.